isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-29-post-Speech by Mr Chan Chun Sing at SGSecure Public Service Mobilisers Conference.md

 Public Service Mobilisers,&nbsp;<br>
 Ladies and Gentlemen,<br>

 Good morning.
 Thank you for being here today.
-But more importantly, thank you for working hard behind the scenes.&nbsp;&nbsp;
+But more importantly, thank you for working hard behind the scenes.<br>

-Next phase of SGSecure&nbsp;
+<b>Next phase of SGSecure</b><br>

-2. Two months ago, the next phase of SGSecure was announced, with a renewed focus on mobilising the community in our fight against terrorism.&nbsp;
+2.&nbsp;&nbsp;&nbsp;&nbsp;Two months ago, the next phase of SGSecure was announced, with a renewed focus on mobilising the community in our fight against terrorism.<br>

-3. Our new tagline is, “What’s Your Role?”.
-It calls on Singaporeans to discover the role we each can play in combating terrorism.&nbsp;
+3.&nbsp;&nbsp;&nbsp;&nbsp;Our new tagline is, “What’s Your Role?”.
+It calls on Singaporeans to discover the role we each can play in combating terrorism.<br>

-4. I will speak on two issues.
-First, equipping our workplaces, and second, engaging our youths.&nbsp;
+4.&nbsp;&nbsp;&nbsp;&nbsp;I will speak on two issues.
+First, equipping our workplaces, and second, engaging our youths.<br><br>

-Equipping workplaces&nbsp;
+<b>Equipping workplaces</b><br>